Hashtag Web3 Logo

 What if I don't have the interviewer's email address?

-If you were communicating with a recruiter, you can send the thank-you note to them and ask them to pass it along to the hiring team.
-You can also try to find the interviewer's email address through LinkedIn or the company’s website, but be mindful of their privacy.
+If your communication has primarily been with a recruiter, send your thank-you note to them and request they forward it to the hiring team.
+You can also attempt to find the interviewer's email through LinkedIn or the company website, but be mindful of their privacy.

 Should I connect with the interviewer on LinkedIn?

-It’s generally a good idea to send a LinkedIn connection request after the interview.
-Include a personalized note referencing your conversation.
-This is another professional way to stay on their radar.
+Sending a LinkedIn connection request after the interview is generally advisable.
+Include a personalized note that references your conversation.
+This provides an additional professional way to remain on their radar.

 What if I realize I made a mistake in the interview?

-If you realize you flubbed an answer, you can use your thank-you email as an opportunity to briefly and gracefully correct it.
-For example, "After our conversation, I gave more thought to your question about [topic].
-I wanted to add that [brief, corrected answer]."
-Keep it short and confident.
-Don’t dwell on the mistake.
+If you recognize that you made an error during the interview, use your thank-you email to briefly and gracefully correct it.
+For example, "After our conversation, I reflected on your question about [topic].
+I wanted to clarify that [brief, corrected answer]."
+Keep this correction concise and confident.
+Avoid dwelling on the mistake.